How do I apply to the Rad Tech program?

 Can I take general education courses in conjunction with RAD tech courses.

-Yes, you may take general education courses in conjunction with the RAD tech courses.
-However, if all of the required general education courses are completed prior to program application, the candidate is more competitive.
-It is also noted that the RAD tech course sequence is very arduous and it is recommended that as many of the general education courses be completed prior to program admission as possible for program success.
+Yes, general education courses may be taken alongside the Radiologic Technology (RAD Tech) courses.
+However, completing all required general education courses prior to applying to the program can make a candidate more competitive during the admissions process.
+Additionally, because the RAD Tech course sequence is rigorous and demanding, it is strongly recommended that students complete as many general education courses as possible before beginning the program to support academic success.